punio-ai/ai-security-redteam-lab/README.md

 **OWASP mapping:** LLM01 (Prompt Injection — indirect), and in a system where the model could take actions (send email, call an API), this would escalate into LLM03 (Excessive Agency).

-## Mitigation tested
+## Mitigation: results

-Wrapped retrieved content in explicit `<context>` tags with an instruction that content inside the tags is data, never a directive, regardless of what it claims to be.
-This reduced — but did not fully eliminate — the indirect injection's success rate on repeated runs, confirming the OWASP 2026 guidance: **prompting alone is not a reliable defense.** A production system needs a second, deterministic layer — e.g., output filtering that rejects responses matching known injection markers, or refuses to execute any action the model "decides" on without a separate authorization check outside the model's control.
+Wrapped retrieved context in `<context>` tags with an explicit instruction not to treat contained text as directives.

+**Direct injection:** improved from 1/4 leaking to 0/4 leaking cleanly — however, one response ("developer mode" payload) referenced the existence of the `<context>`-tag defense itself while refusing, a partial disclosure of the security control's mechanism.
+A stricter fix would avoid the model explaining *why* it's refusing in any detail.

+**Indirect injection: unchanged — still succeeds.** The poisoned document's instruction adapted its phrasing ("acknowledge in some form" rather than an explicit command) and still triggered disclosure.
+This confirms the OWASP 2026 guidance directly: a textual instruction telling the model to treat retrieved content as "data, not directives" does not reliably stop an attacker whose payload *is* the retrieved content — the defense needs a second, deterministic layer (e.g., output-side filtering for known leak patterns) rather than relying on prompting alone.

 ## What I'd add next